Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 The serial number on the movement confirmed the year of production to be in the range of 1952.

-Finally to confirm the movement, you can sometimes find a number, but and in my case, I used image search to conclude it as a 351.
+Finally, to confirm the movement, you can sometimes find a number, but in my case, I used image search to conclude it as a 351.

 Omega Bumper Movements

 The bumper, also known as the hammer movement, was invented in 1923 by John Harwood and is the first generation of automatic (self-winding) wristwatches.
-The key component was a rotor (oscillating weight) which swung back and forth within an arc, limited to 300 degrees, by spring bumpers on each side — the rotor’s kinetic energy powered the watch by winding the mainspring.
+The key component was a rotor (oscillating weight) which swung back and forth within an arc, limited to 300 degrees.
+With spring bumpers on each side, the rotor’s kinetic energy powered the watch by winding the mainspring.

-Due to Rolex’s patent which expired in 1948, bumper movements continued to be improved and produced by other watch manufacturers.
-In Omega’s history, bumper movements were introduced with the calibre 28.10 in 1943 with the last calibre 355 produced up to 1962.
-In parallel, Omega introduced their first full-rotor movement, the calibre 470 in 1952.
+Due to Rolex’s patent, which expired in 1948, bumper movements continued to be improved and produced by other watch manufacturers.
+In Omega’s history, bumper movements were introduced with the calibre 28.10 in 1943, with the last calibre 355 produced up to 1962.
+In parallel, Omega introduced its first full-rotor movement, the calibre 470, in 1952.

 Ins and Outs of Bumper Purchases